ayang2951/notes-probability/sections/families.md

   A **σ-algebra** over a set Ω is a family of subsets closed under complement and countable unions.
 </div>

-Here is some in-between text.
+Here is some new in-between text.

 <div class="box theorem">
   <div class="title">Theorem (Basic Property)</div>